St. Monica’s Parish Primary School is located in the North Western suburbs of Melbourne.

-The Parish Priest has an integral role in the school and visits on a regular basis including being a member of the School Advisory Board.
+The Parish Priest has an integral role in the school and visits on a regular basis including being a member of the School Advisory Council.
 The Religious Education Coordinator together with the Parish Priest and Principal are responsible for overseeing and supporting staff in planning sacramental programs and liturgies.
 The Prep to Year Six sacramental program has been developed and is taught throughout the school.

 The school is welcoming to all and encourages parent involvement in the classroom, on excursions and on various committees.
 A weekly newsletter and website, with contributions from teachers and students, are used as vehicles to keep the community informed about current issues and upcoming events.